boltops-tools/cody/README.md

 The convenience DSL methods shown above are short and clean.
 They merely wrap a DSL that map to the properties of CloudFormation resources like [AWS::CodeBuild::Project](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html) and [AWS::IAM::Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html).
 Refer the [Full DSL docs](readme/full_dsl.md) for more info.

-## Lookup Paths
+## Type Option

 By default, the codebuild tool looks up files in the `.codebuild` folder.
-You can affect the behavior of the lookup logic with the `--lookup` option.
-More info [Lookup docs](readme/lookup.md).
+You can affect the behavior of the Type logic with the `--Type` option.
+More info [Type docs](readme/type.md).

 ## Installation